SamPooni/cse15l-lab-reports/index.md

 ![Image](cd with a path to file as argument.png)

 The current working directory is /users/spooni.
 When you run the cd command with  path to a file as argument as in this case AWSCLIV2.pkg you will get an error.
-The ciurrent working directory remains the sames /Users/spooni.
-The error would say the argument provided is not a directory.
+The current working directory remains the same as /Users/spooni.
+The error would say the argument provided to cd is not a directory.